account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 Shrewsbury Canal Heritage Exhibition

-Shrewsbury and Newport Canal Trust is holding the exhibition at Shrewsbury Flaxmill Maltings to celebrate the county’s and, particularly, Shrewsbury’s, canal heritage.
+Shrewsbury and Newport Canal Trust held the exhibition at Shrewsbury Flaxmill Maltings to celebrate the county’s and, particularly, Shrewsbury’s, canal heritage.

-Through a variety of historic artefacts and displays, the exhibition showcases the history of the Shrewsbury & Newport Canals, their decline and the work by the trust and other organisations to highlight the importance of these canals, their history, the environment they create, and the benefits of their restoration.
+Through a variety of historic artefacts and displays, the exhibition showcased the history of the Shrewsbury & Newport Canals, their decline and the work by the Trust and other organisations to highlight the importance of these canals, their history, the environment they create, and the benefits of their restoration.

 At Fradley Junction